-B4.
-Initial 2005 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: B5.
-Of the initial 2005 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B6.
-Final 2005 cohort, after adjusting for allowable exclusions: 769 (Subtract question B5 from question B4) B7.
-Of the initial 2005 cohort, how many completed the program in four years or less (by August 31, 2009): B8.
-Of the initial 2005 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2009 and by August 31, 2010): B9.
-Of the initial 2005 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2010 and by August 31, 2011): B10.
-Total graduating within six years (sum of questions B7, B8, and B9): B11.
-Six-year graduation rate for 2005 cohort (question B10 divided by question B6):
+Certificate/diploma Associate degrees 81 Bachelor's degrees 2,798 Postbachelor's certificates Master's degrees 452 Post-master's certificates 13 Doctoral degrees - research/scholarship Doctoral degrees - professional practice Doctoral degrees - other Graduation Rates The items in this section correspond to data elements colle Graduation Rate Survey (GRS).
+For complete instructions and glossary on the 2013 Web-based survey. cted by the IPEDS Web-based Data Collection System's and definitions of data elements, see the IPEDS GRS instructions For Bachelor's or Equivalent Programs Please provide data for the Fall 2007 cohort if available.
+If 2006 cohort.
+Fall 2007 cohort data are not available, provide data for the Fall Fall 2007.
+Include in the cohort those who entered your in students: 717 or equivalent) degree-seeking undergraduate students; total all nd did not graduate for the following reasons: death, permanent of the federal government, or official church missions; total B6.
+Final 2007 cohort, after adjusting for allowable exclus (Subtract question B5 from question B4) ions: 714 B7.
+Of the initial 2007 cohort, how many completed the pr rogram in four years or less (by August 31, 2011): B8.
+Of the initial 2007 cohort, how many completed the pr rogram in more than four years but in five years or less (after August 31, 2011 and by August 31, 2012): 141 B9.
+Of the initial 2007 cohort, how many completed the program 31, 2012 and by August 31, 2013): rogram in more than five years but in six years or less (after August B10.
+Total graduating within six years (sum of questions E 37, B8, and B9): 311 B11.
+Six-year graduation rate for 2007 cohort (question B 10 divided by question B6): 43.6 %

-Fall 2004 Cohort
+Fall 2006 Cohort

-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2004.
-Include in the cohort those who entered your institution during the summer term preceding Fall 2004.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2006.
+Include in the cohort those who entered your institution during the summer term preceding Fall 2006.